Women's Tour Down Under: Predecessor women's racing events

-From 2011, women's racing commenced at the Tour Down Under, usually as small-scale criterium races at start and finish locations aligned to the men's race.
-The inaugural event known as the Rendition Homes-Santos Women's Cup was won by Chloe Hosking.
+From the mid-2000s, women's racing commenced at the Tour Down Under, usually as small-scale criterium races at start and finish locations aligned to the men's race, such as part of the 2007 Tour Down Under.

+The inaugural professional event in 2011 was known as the Rendition Homes-Santos Women's Cup was won by Chloe Hosking.

 In 2012 the criterium series took place in Adelaide City, Prospect and Hyde Park and was won by Judith Arndt.

 In 2013, the Santos Women's Cup was held in Adelaide City, Prospect and Hyde Park and was won by Kimberley Wells.

 In 2014, the Santos Women's Cup was held in Adelaide City, Angaston and Prospect and was won by Loes Gunnewijk.

 In 2015, the 'Santos Women's Tour' was a four-part race as part of Cycling Australia's National Road Series with stages running from Woodside-Murray Bridge, Adelaide city, Tanunda-Campbelltown, Victoria Park.